Updated with new information!

 During those war years, and shortly after it’s close, Mary Pratt lost several more of her children.
 Her daughter Fanny who had married John L. Wallace, died in 1862, and both Sally Mirah and Billy died in 1866.
 Billy, (Lt.
 William F. Pratt) had managed to survive the war years but at the close, succumbed to a congestive chill while at home in River Bend on furlough.

-When her son John died in Mississippi or Tennessee in 1869 leaving a four-year-old son, the child was brought back to River Bend and raised as one of the family in the home of his uncle Leonard C. Pratt.
+When her son John died, leaving a four-year-old son, the child was brought back to River Bend and raised as one of the family in the home of his uncle Leonard C. Pratt.
 During the last years of her life, a stroke of paralysis left Mary Dickerson Pratt very infirm.
-She died in the home of the eldest son, Harvey Pratt, June 4, 1882, and is buried beside her husband in the Pratt Cemetery in River Bend.”
+She died in the home of the eldest son, James Harvey Pratt, June 4, 1882, and is buried beside her husband in the Pratt Cemetery in River Bend.”

 - The Heritage of Bibb County, Vol IV by Nan H. Duke,

 - The Pratt Family written by L. C. Pratt, Jr. July 1898

 - Find A Grave.org.
 Memorial # 118295621 # 118295598 # 118295530 # 118295820 # 118295835 # 118295705 # 118295890 # 118295804 # 30076290 # 20101734

 (Transcribed from The Bibb Blade Six Mile, Alabama, June 8, 1882)

 DIED – At the residence of her son, J. H. Pratt, in Bibb County, June 4th 1882, Mrs. Mary Pratt.